 Nuclear propulsion systems are mainly utilized by naval vessels.
 Nuclear propulsion, while very powerful, is a very complicated system that consists of water reactors and nuclear fission to fuel the vessel.
 In addition to propelling the vessel, the nuclear reactors in the ships are used to generate electricity.

 Fuel Cell Propulsion

 Some vessels utilize the fuel cell propulsion systems, which use hydrogen as the main fuel component.
 The way this works is that electricity is created in the fuel cell without any combustion whatsoever.
 The process is clean and therefore has been regarded as a very important alternative marine propulsion system.
 There are several types of propulsion under the fuel cell propulsion head like PEM (Photon-Exchange-Membrane) and the molten-carbonate system.
-For more information on marine propulsion systems, consult experts at Purchasing 3Sixty, the online distributor of hard to find marine and aviation parts.
+For more information on marine propulsion systems, consult experts at Purchasing 3Sixty, the online distributor of hard to find marine parts.